mariuspatrick/music-app-server/suggestions.md

 - Get data back from backend (after you posted something)
 - Put in redux
 - Make a UI component to display what the use has selected / Saved

+SUNDAY TASKs:

+1. Be able to get userId for user_playlists

+   - Make auth middleware and use it with post routers

+2.